 Will they fall back into the “old normal”?

 On the one hand, we can optimistically say that remote work is here to stay.
-However, we still have to explore the possibility that companies may fall back into old habits and stay away from remote work post-COVID-19.
+However, we still have to explore the possibility that new business trends may emerge, companies may fall back into old habits, and stay away from remote work post-COVID-19.

 For instance, a small percentage of companies may shy away simply because they find the concept of handling a remote team overwhelming.
 Another reason can also be that ‘legacy’ industries such as accountancy just don’t have the infrastructure to handle this change, as compared to industries at the forefront of digitalisation (in particular new and disruptive entrants) that have flexibility built into their models, making the transition so much easier.